Thornbury and Yate

-Thornbury and Yate is a constituency represented in the House of Commons of the UK Parliament since the 2015 election by Luke Hall, a member of the Conservative Party.
-Encompassing an area to the north-east of Bristol, it is one of three constituencies that make up the South Gloucestershire Unitary Authority Area, along with Filton and Bradley Stoke and Kingswood.
+Thornbury and Yate is a constituency encompassing an area to the north-east of Bristol within the South Gloucestershire Unitary Authority Area.
+It is represented in the House of Commons of the UK Parliament since the 2024 election by Claire Young, a member of the Liberal Democrats.

 History

 This seat is a successor to the former Northavon constituency, which was abolished following boundary changes taking effect at the 2010 general election.
 It is named after the two largest towns in the constituency: Thornbury and Yate.

 The constituency was one of a significant number gained from the Liberal Democrats by the Conservatives in the 2015 general election, and their majority further increased to more than 12,000 in the 2017 election, even as the Conservatives saw a net loss of seats nationally.
+The Liberal Democrats regained the seat at the 2024 general election.

 Boundaries

-Following the Fifth Periodic Review of Westminster constituencies by the Boundary Commission this newly defined seat emerged.
+2010–2024: Following the Fifth Periodic Review of Westminster constituencies by the Boundary Commission this newly defined seat emerged.
 The electoral wards used in the creation of this new seat were all from the district of South Gloucestershire and were as follows: